chrisgalgojr/chrisgalgojr.github.io/cv.md

 * 2023 - 8th International Conference on New Business Models "Building partnerships for more Sustainable, Resilient, and Regenerative Business Models", School of Business and Economics, Maastricht                   University, June 21-23 2023
 * 2021 - 4th Colleges and Universities Public Service Conference, _Philippines_
 * 2021 - Philippine Sociological Society 2021 International Conference: Sociology of Vulnerabilities and Resistance, _Philippines_
+* 2020 - 2nd International Conference on Poverty Alleviation and Sustainable Development, _Philippines_
+* 2018 - Jean Monnet Chair SAMPLEU Conference on "Small Area Methods and Living Conditions Indicators in European Poverty Studies in the Era of Data Deluge and Big Data, _Pisa, Italy_
+* 2014 - Search for Phi Delta Outstanding Undegraduate Theses, Economics and Business Category, _Philippines_

 # _**Awards**_